keylabivdc/VIP/README.md

 Virus Identification Pipeline (VIP) is a one-touch computational pipeline for virus identification and discovery from metagenomic NGS data, rigorously tested across multiple clinical sample types representing a variety of infectious diseases.
 VIP has been tested on Ubuntu 14.04 and Biolinux 8.
 Other Linux distribution would be supported but not tested.
 Currently we are developing a user-friendly graphic interface (GUI).

+# VIP-docker version

+People worldwide paid attention to VIP used very different operating system, from MAC OS to various Linux system, such as Centos, Ubuntu, Redhat.
+It is a tough task to meet every system.
+Thanks to docker which can run at every system.
+So I chose docker as a container for VIP.
+If you are not familiar with VIP, basically you can take it as a very light vitual machine.
+Please follow the steps to get the vip-docker.

+First of all, please make sure docker is well installed in your system.
+You can also check the manual for useful tips.

+	docker pull yang4li/vip-docker

+	docker run -itd -v /etc/localtime:/etc/localtime:ro -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY yang4li/vip-docker /bin/bash

+	#You will see a string which is the container ID.

+	docker exec -it [Container ID] bash

 # Installation

 The steps to install VIP on a machine are as follows: